TechneWare/SmarterMail.Cli/README.md

-GetTempIpBlockCounts              - returns the count of temporary IP blocks by service type GetTempBlockIps                   - returns temporarily blocked IP addresses Help [commandName]                - Displays help Interactive                       - Launches the interactive shell InvalidateCache                   - Invalidates the current cache, signaling other commands to reload it Kill [JobId]                      - Kills the job with Id = JobId
+GetTempIpBlockCounts              - returns the count of temporary IP blocks by service type GetTempBlockIps                   - returns temporarily blocked IP addresses Help [commandName]                - Displays help Ignore [Ip/CIDR Description]      - Toggles the Ignore status of an IP or CIDR address Interactive                       - Launches the interactive shell InvalidateCache                   - Invalidates the current cache, signaling other commands to reload it Kill [JobId]                      - Kills the job with Id = JobId